Can I Get a Tattoo While Pregnant?

 Sometimes, these symptoms do not present themselves right away and can be triggered by sunlight.
 In extreme cases, it can cause large growths that have to be surgically removed.
 This is most common in red, yellow, green, and blue pigments, and least likely for black and purple.

 The first thing you should consider is the fact that a tattoo is an open wound.
 This means that unless you follow the proper aftercare directions, the wound can get infected.
 Tattoos may also be infected at the studio if the artist does not sterilize the work area and equipment properly.
-Though rare, there have even been cases of needles being reused which can spread infections such as HIV, tuberculosis, hepatitis B, and hepatitis B.
+Though rare, there have even been cases of needles being reused which can spread infections such as HIV, hepatitis B, and hepatitis C.

 MRI scans can cause tattoo burns when the iron oxide in black ink heats up.
 This can ruin a tattoo design and may leave you with scars.

-Certain dermal conditions may be initiated or aggravated by tattoo ink such as keloids, cement dermatitis, collagen deposits, and lichenoid diseases.
+Certain skin conditions may be initiated or aggravated by tattoo ink such as keloids, cement dermatitis, collagen deposits, and lichenoid diseases.
 Tattoos may also contribute to the development of nodules of inflamed skin called granulomas.

 Skin cancer diagnosis